midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 ***

 We must have been standing on the spot she died.
 A comforter and stained pillow lay there, and when I stepped in to move it aside, my foot slid in something.
 The tuft of curly salt-and-pepper hair was not a wig.
 Aunt #6 would have been mostly fluid by the time she was found, the hair tumbling off on its own.
 I imagined the coroner staff: overworked, tired, closed-faced people struggling to gather up the decaying body, stuffing her into a bag.
 Went in, got out.
-No shiny charisma, not the cast of <em>CSI</em>.
+No shiny charisma, not the cast of <cite>CSI</cite>.
 They would have been silent, not cracking jokes or feeling exuberant over tiny evidences, not seeking out the stories of the woman or the place.
 None of that.

 In my mind’s eye, per the mythology of us, the border-crosser is incomplete without plastic bags full of food and objects with which to seed their new life.
 But aunt #6 must have crossed this border hundreds of times without ever beginning.
 Nothing in the room was displayed or arranged for daily use, nothing but a sliver of soap, a slim roll of toilet paper and an empty bucket in the empty bathroom.
 All the things in the room were wrapped, bundled, and massed in plastic shopping bags, all roughly the same size, heaped on every surface like carefully lain insect pupae.

 Thumb said, “We need to find her purse and her documents, so if it looks like a purse or papers, open it up.
 Aunt #3 wants to keep some things too.
 But if it looks bad, throw it out.”
 I nodded, and started stuffing a garbage bag with the things on the floor.
 Blanket, plastic glove, hair.
 Bed, bath, beyond.
 We began opening the plastic-wrapped bundles.
 They were mostly filled with clothes in their original bagging, tags attached.
 I lifted a box near the spot where aunt #6’s body had lain, and a writhe of maggots came to life.
 Flailing their rotund bodies, they looked like miniature versions of the bag bundles, piled high and teetering.

-I felt myself picking up speed, just throwing away and throwing away and throwing away anything that wasn’t what we were there to find. <em>Moving too fast</em>, I imagined Mamá thinking.
+I felt myself picking up speed, just throwing away and throwing away and throwing away anything that wasn’t what we were there to find. <i>Moving too fast</i>, I imagined Mamá thinking.
 Too heartlessly, too recklessly, too much a weapon, too much a shovel, too much the nail of her thumb.

 ***